The process of buying property in Cyprus

 • Do not transfer money directly to the seller’s account without depositing it in an escrow account with a lawyer.

-• Avoid deals with properties that do not have a title deed.
+• Avoid deals involving properties that do not have a title deed.
 The construction company must provide a document confirming the right to sell.

-• Request full details of all payments and taxes — most problems arise from concealing the real price of the transaction.
+• Request full details of all payments and taxes — most problems arise from the concealment of the actual price of the transaction.

 • Procedures for verifying the origin of funds (KYC, AML) have been tightened.